Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli equation: Discussion

-Clinical guidelines grade native aortic stenosis (AS) by the mean transvalvular pressure drop: mild disease is characterized with mean gradients roughly below $20 - 25$ mmHg, moderate $25 - 40$ mmHg, and severe stenosis exhibits a gradient above 40 mmHg, where the exact boundaries depend also on the jet velocity and valve area \cite{Baumgartner:2017}.
-Since these thresholds directly determine follow-up and timing of valve intervention, errors in estimating the pressure drop - whether from ultrasound Doppler, MRI or analytical models - can reclassify a patient from mild to moderate or severe disease, leading to under- or overtreatment \cite{Baumgartner:2017}.
 The tested $Re$ ($1000-4000\ $) in our experiments lie within the physiological band: recent in-vivo data from healthy subjects report mean $Re$ numbers of about 1000 in the ascending aorta, with peak-systolic values between roughly 4000 and 9000 over the cardiac cycle; in the abdominal aorta and carotids, typical mean values are lower but can still reach several thousand during peak systole \cite{Menon:2024}.
 In stenotic disease, $Re$ can increase substantially with stenosis severity due to higher velocities in the stenosis area.
 In addition, as a result of activity or pharmacologic stress, the flow rate and thus $Re$ in the stenosis will increase.
-As a consequence, the post-stenotic jet becomes more unstable, resulting in additional irreversible losses and thus a higher net pressure gradient.
+As a consequence, the post-stenotic jet becomes more unstable, resulting in additional irreversible losses and thus a higher net pressure drop.
 In our idealized stenosis model, the clinically relevant $\Delta p = 10 - 15 \ mmHg$ band in Fig.~\ref{fig:p}b corresponds to pipe $Re \approx 2800 - 3900$.
-This range lies within the peak-systolic $Re$ reported in vivo, highlighting that accurate pressure drop prediction in this band is important for assesing stenosis severity.
+This range lies within the peak-systolic $Re$ reported in vivo, highlighting that accurate pressure drop prediction in this band is important for assessing stenosis severity.